-Along with 16 Republicans, five Democrats are retiring as well.
-Four Republicans and three Democrats are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.
+Along with 23 Republicans, six Democrats are retiring.
+Five Republicans and three Democrats are leaving to seek different offices, such as campaigning for a Senate seat or running for governor in their states.

 1. Rep. Rob Woodall of Georgia announced on February 7, 2019, he will retire at the end of the term.

 2. Rep. Susan Brooks of Indiana, the recruitment chair for the National Republican Congressional Committee for the 2020 election cycle, announced on June 14, 2019, that she will not run for reelection.

 3. Rep. Paul Mitchell of Michigan announced on July 24, 2019, in a House floor speech that he will not seek reelection.

 4. Rep. Pete Olson of Texas announced on July 25, 2019, in a statement that he will not run for reelection in 2020.

 5. Rep. Martha Roby of Alabama announced on July 26, 2019, that she will not seek reelection for a sixth congressional term in 2020.

 6. Rep. Rob Bishop of Utah, the ranking member of the House Natural Resources Committee, confirmed to The Deseret News on July 29, 2019, that he won't seek reelection in 2020.